Drunk driving. We all know it’s wrong, but many of us do it anyway. Why?

 We always know it’s’ wrong with were sober.
 But once we’ve “only had a couple,” we tend to get careless or think we’re invincible.
 That those drunk-driving statistics only apply to all those who “can’t hold their liquor.”

-Yeah, the morality and ethics lines blur in our minds when our minds get blurred by alcohol.
-That’s pretty obvious.
+Yeah, the morality and ethics lines blur in our minds when our minds get blurred by alcohol and that is why there are so many drunk driving accidents.

 Statistics that Sober